Josh Hamilton: Drug addiction and alcoholism

-On February 2, 2012, it was reported Hamilton had suffered a second relapse with alcohol.
-He claims to have had two or three drinks before inviting his friend and then-teammate, Ian Kinsler, to talk at the bar.
+On February 2, 2012, it was reported Hamilton had suffered a relapse with alcohol.
+He claimed to have had two or three drinks before inviting his friend and then-teammate, Ian Kinsler, to talk at a bar.
 Hamilton held a press conference on February 3, 2012, to apologize for his actions.

 In February 2015, Hamilton relapsed, using both cocaine and alcohol.
+Hamilton voluntarily reported his relapse to MLB.
+An outside arbitrator ruled Hamilton's voluntary admission did not violate baseball's drug policy, and he could not be suspended.

+Legal issues

 Hamilton was arrested on October 30, 2019, and charged with injury to a child, a third-degree felony, after being accused of physically assaulting his oldest daughter.
-On April 8, 2020, Hamilton was indicted on a felony charge for beating his daughter.
-If convicted, he could face up to 10 years in prison.
-On February 22, 2022, Hamilton was found guilty of an unlawful restraint under a plea deal, regarding a misdemeanor case that stemmed from the incident with his daughter dating back to October 2019.
-In the aftermath, Hamilton received a year of probation, was fined $500, and ordered to undergo 20 hours of community service along with anger management counseling and parenting rehabilitation classes.
-In addition, Hamilton was prohibited from possessing any weapons or substances that relate to drugs and alcohol.
-He was also prevented from making any contact or communication with the daughter he attacked before during the time of his probation.
-If he satisfies the probation requirements, the charge will be dismissed.
+On April 8, 2020, Hamilton was indicted on a felony charge for allegedly beating his daughter.
+The charge carried a sentence of up to ten years in prison.
+On February 22, 2022, Hamilton pleaded guilty to unlawful restraint, a misdemeanor.
+Hamilton received a year of probation, was fined $500, and was ordered to perform 20 hours of community service; the court also imposed other requirements upon him.
+According to the court, the charge against him will be dismissed if he satisfies the probation requirements.